arron21/spiritandground-hugo/content/poetry/sanctuary.md

 Closed tightly before your nose

-Crying for the same refuge,
+Crying for the same refuge

 Your ears fall deaf to?